mani2012/BatchQC/README.md

 3. statistical tests to assess batch effects
 4. functions to generate simulated RNA-Seq data

-`batchQC` is the pipeline function.
+`batchQC` is the pipeline function that generates the BatchQC report.
 It combines all the functions into one step.
-`batchQC_report` is the function that generates the BatchQC report.

 ## Installation